imranmaj/language-chat/README.md

 A tool to practice language skills by chatting in different languages

+Requires python 3.7+.

-On Heroku, run `heroku addons:add heroku-postgresql:hobby-dev`.
+When deploying to Heroku, run `heroku addons:add heroku-postgresql:hobby-dev` in the Heroku CLI to set up postgres.
 This software will run out of the box once postgres is set up.

-Locally, run `python launch.py` and navigate to `localhost:5000`
+Locally, run `python launch.py` and navigate to `localhost:5000`.